 Adding Candidates to your Client Portal

-If you do wish to remove a document, select the document and the use the 'options' drop-down to remove to select a different document.
+If you do wish to remove a document, select the document and use the Options drop-down to remove and select a different document.

 1. Available on: This will provide a status as well as the option to remove that candidate from the client portal